 - Get a thorough understanding of the business goals and current processes.

-- Recognize what aspects need modernization.
+- Recognize what factors and aspects are a problem and need modernization.

 Client Example: Maidenbaum Property Tax Reduction Group

 The company needed to change its processes to keep up with the changing market and ultimately grow.
-More specifically, Maidenbaum Property Tax Reduction Group wanted to develop and implement its software.
+More specifically, Maidenbaum Property Tax Reduction Group wanted to develop and implement its own software.

 Benefits of Legacy Software Modernization

-Since modernization does not need to rewrite fundamental logic or algorithms in place, the upgrade yields a decrease in Quality Assurance costs.
+Since modernization does not need to rewrite or rebuild fundamental logic or algorithms in place, the upgrade yields a decrease in Quality Assurance costs.
 Similarly, since modernization can update existing code rather than rewrite it, you will see a reduction in cost concerning developmental needs.

 Modernization strategies concerning code may involve code refactoring.
 This method allows developers to decompile existing code and compile it into a binary format.
 Binary code optimizes the system and makes it run faster.
 In other words, the system will run faster, whereas a system that isn’t modernized will run at a sluggish pace.